Joao-O-Santos/make-it-stop/pages/index.md

 2. Customize the files in `TEMPLATES_DIR`

-3. If necessary make change the defaults in `config.mk`
+3. If necessary change the defaults in `config.mk`

 4. Run `make it_stop`